Thumbness/pico_wifi_bot/README.md

   ## Current implementation idea:
   - 5 event driven functions that will action the bot (arms, body, LED's)
-  - basic website that can 'publish' an enumeration of chars/ints that an MQTT or similar server will listen for,
-  - PICO_bot will wait for MQTT server to publish char/int to PICO
-  - Pico_bot performs function (action) correlating with received case
+  - basic website that publish data input from user to PICO_bot (movement, LED's, text to LED's strip (maybe))

 # Things to learn:
 ## Fundamentals for RPi Pico
 - Programming (flashing?) a pico via serial connectivity
-- pico WIFI connectivity (socket connectivity could come in handy for browser API calls)
+- pico WIFI connectivity (socket connectivity could come in handy for browser HTML calls)
-- MQTT implementation (publish/subscribe)
 - #How to do anything

 ## Hosting a basic website